-MASTER OF EDUCATION DEGREE READING SPECIALIST
+MASTER OF EDUCATION in READING SPECIALIST

-Prerequisite: Elementary or Secondary teaching certificate, Teachers who hold out-of-state teaching credentials should consult with the NWOSU Certification Officer and with the State Department of Education in their state to ensure that they will be certified to teach in their state.
+Prerequisite: Elementary or Secondary teaching certificate.
+Teachers who hold out-of-state teaching credentials should consult with the NWOSU Certification Officer and with the State Department of Education in their state to ensure that they will be certified to teach in their state.
+This option is a thirty-four hour program.